February 21, 2022

 - Respond quickly.
 An afternoon can seem like an eternity to someone who is waiting for your input.
 Even a quick email or text is helpful to acknowledge receipt of a message and say when you can respond.

 - Share what you know, what you don’t know, and what you’re figuring out.
-Especially during times of change and uncertainty, employees need to hear from you more often, even when you don’t have everything figured out.
-Resist the temptation to wait for more answers, more clarification, more details.
-Instead, recognize that there’s a lot more
+Especially during times of change, employees need to hear from you more often, even when you don’t have everything figured out.
+Resist the temptation to wait for more answers, more clarification, and more details.
+Instead, recognize that you probably know a lot more than you think.

 - Schedule more personal touchpoints.
-Especially when they have fewer in-person touchpoints, you need to plan for more regular personal communication with employees.
+Especially when there are fewer in-person touchpoints, you need to plan for more regular personal communication with employees.

 Final Thoughts